Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/labs/express-superheros.md

 ## Getting Started with a Basic Express App

-1. Create a new directory inside your labs dir called "superheroes"
+1. Create a new directory called `"superheroes"`
-1. cd into superheroes
+1. `cd` into superheroes
 1. create a `server.js` file
-1. perform an npm init, specify `server.js` as your entry
+1. perform an npm init, specify `server.js` as your entry point
 1. install express
 1. inside `server.js`, require express and save it to a variable named `express`
 1. create a variable named app, and set it equal to `express()`